 Use a code to make your schedule even easier to see at a glance, like color-coding events for work, social events, doctor’s appointments and your kid’s soccer games.

 Set limits on screen time

 According to CNN Health, Americans spend an average of 10 hours a day on devices, around four and a half of them on their phones.
 Although phones have incredible utility, there’s no doubt that phones are also a huge time-waster.

-The number one tip for how to get more done is to limit screen time.
+The number one tip for how to increase productivity is to limit screen time.
 It tops the list because it’s so practical, but it’s also so difficult.
 Managing time on your phone is an important lesson in self-control, but once you can keep to stricter limits, you’ll feel a million times more productive.

 Thankfully, many phones come with screen time settings and your device will notify you when you’re at the max time.
 Spend a week with a limit of one hour on your phone.
-Stick to it and you’ll notice incredible gains in what you can get done in a day.
+Stick to it and you’ll notice incredible gains in productivity in life.

 Stop trying to multitask

 When you have too much on your plate it’s tempting to try to do several things at once to knock things off the list faster.
 However, multitasking makes us feel busier and more stressed and rarely do things get done well.
 Multitasking wastes time in the long run.

 You’ll especially want to stop multitasking during social activities.
 Trying to play with your kid while you’re checking emails, or sitting down for a meal with your partner while you’re paying bills can leave room for error in your task and makes the other person feel neglected.